IDAES/idaes-pse/docs/install.rst

   - ``git clone https://github.com/Githhub_Account/idaes-pse``

-4. The clone command should have create a new idaes-pse subdirectory with a local repository.
+4. The clone command should create a new idaes-pse subdirectory with a local repository.

 IDAES Location
 """"""""""""""